 Momcozy - A FemTech Leader Highlights Technology and Workplace Support for Mothers

-MUMBAI, INDIA, March 19, 2026 /EINPresswire.com/ -- As more Indian women pursue careers alongside motherhood continues to rise, new data highlights the ongoing challenges mothers face when balancing family responsibilities with professional ambitions.
+KUALA LUMPUR, MALAYSIA, March 19, 2026 /EINPresswire.com/ -- As the number of Malaysian women pursue careers alongside motherhood continues to rise, new data highlights the ongoing challenges mothers face when balancing family responsibilities with professional ambitions.

-In India, women's labour force participation reached 41.7%, a significant gap compared to 78.8% for men, according to data from the Ministry of Statistics and Programme Implementation.
-The data reflects a persistent 'U-shaped" employment curve, women participation remains suppressed throughout the prime working years due to the "motherhood penalty."
-While female participation has increased steadily in recent years, many women still step away from the workforce after childbirth due to caregiving responsibilities and childcare constraints.
+In Malaysia, women's labour force participation reached 56.6% in recent labour force statistics, compared to 82.7% for men, according to data from the Asia Pacific Career Development Association in Malaysia.
+The data reflects to the "single-peak" curve where women permanently exit the workforce in their 30s due to the "motherhood penalty."
+While female participation has steadily increased over the years, many women still step away from the workforce after childbirth due to caregiving responsibilities and childcare constraints.

-This triple burden - "motherhood penalty" is driven by a systemic cycle of career stagnation, resulting in a 22% decline in a mother's earnings year after childbirth.
-Mothers often face an "opportunity gap" in competitive corporate sectors where a single break can delay promotions by years.
+This triple burden - "motherhood penalty" is driven by a systemic cycle of career stagnation, resulting in an estimated 30 - 40% lifetime earnings gap for Malaysian mothers.
+In Malaysia, women often face "Maternal Wall," a barrier that creates a perceived experience gap.
 This burden is further compounded by a disproportionate caregiving load, with women performing over three times more unpaid work than men.
-Furthermore, some formal corporate structures that reward "presenteeism" continue to marginalize mothers in favor of those able to work long office hours.
+Furthermore, a rigid corporate culture of "presenteeism" continues to sideline mothers in favor of those able to work long office hours.

 Advocating For Change